nekernel-org/nekernel/dev/boot/src/docs/KERN_VER.md

-# The `/props/kern_ver` NVRAM variable
+# `/props/kern_ver` — NVRAM EFI Variable

 The `/props/kern_ver` variable is used to track NeKernel's current version in a BCD format.

-- Use it to track the current's NeKernel version, in order to adapt your drivers to it.
+## 🛠 Reason

-- It is also useful to keep track of it, for other purposes (bug tracking, development of new features)
+- It is also used for:
+    - Bug tracking and system patching.
+    - Version and compatibility checking.

+## 🧪 Usage

+N/A

+## © License

+    Copyright (C) 2025,
+    Amlal El Mahrouss – All rights reserved.